Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

-We observe that $A_2$ also consists of generators of the periodic code.
-If both neuron $i$ and $j$ are firing and $|\Int[i,j]| \leq k$, then any neuron contained in $\Int[i,j]$ must also fire or there would be a band of firing neurons of size less than $k$.
-Analogously, $A_3$ also consists of generators of the canonical form since if both neuron $i$ and $j$ are not firing, then any neuron contained in $\Int[i,j]$ must also not fire or there would be a band of firing neurons of size less than $k$.
+We observe that $A_2$ also consists of generators of the neural ideal.
+If both neuron $i$ and $j$ are firing and $|\Intkm[i,j]| \leq k$, then any neuron contained in $\Intkm[i,j]$ must also fire or there would be a band of firing neurons of size less than $k$.
+Analogously, $A_3$ also consists of generators of the neural ideal since if both neuron $i$ and $j$ are not firing, then any neuron contained in $\Intkm[i,j]$ must also not fire or there would be a band of firing neurons of size less than $k$.
+We define

-$A_4$ also consists of generators of the periodic code.
+$A_4$ also consists of generators of the neural ideal.
 A generator $x_ix_jx_z$ corresponds to $U_i \cap U_j \cap U_z = \emptyset$.
-For this generator to be minimal, we must have that the pairwise intersections are nontrivial, so $|\Int[i,j]|\leq k$, $|\Int[i,z]|\leq k$, and $|\Int[j,z]|\leq k$, but for the triple intersection to be trivial, we must have that the third vertex is not contained in these pairwise intervals.
+For this generator to be minimal, we must have that the pairwise intersections are nontrivial, so $|\Intkm[i,j]|\leq k$, $|\Intkm[i,z]|\leq k$, and $|\Intkm[j,z]|\leq k$, but for the triple intersection to be trivial, we must have that the third vertex is not contained in these pairwise intervals.
 Using these sets, we can construct the canonical form of the $\km$ periodic code on $k+m$ neurons.

 \begin{proposition}

 Let $k\leq m$.
 The canonical form of a $\km$ periodic code on $k+m$ neurons is given by

 \end{proposition}